a153426a/msa-2020-phase-1/README.md

 project url is:
 https://msa-p1-2020-loki.azurewebsites.net

-The project build and release pipeline is currently same as the given github version.
+The project build and release pipeline is currently similar as the given github version.

 I used the Web App application provided in the MSA 2020 github as a starting Web Application, modified it to use Mars Rover Photos APIs.